syncfusion-content/blazor-docs/blazor/accordion/getting-started.md

 # Getting Started with Blazor Accordion Component

 This section briefly explains about how to include [Blazor Accordion](https://www.syncfusion.com/blazor-components/blazor-accordion) component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.

-To get started quickly with Blazor Accordion, check on the following video:
+To get started quickly with Blazor Accordion, check on the following video or [GitHub](https://github.com/SyncfusionExamples/Blazor-Getting-Started-Examples/tree/main/Accordion) sample:

 {% youtube
 "youtube:https://www.youtube.com/watch?v=c5TX84Fc9SE"%}